pasientskyhosting/secure-mac-guide/README.md

 TODO: How to create a secure USB device on a Macbook

 # Configure Yubikey as smartcard
-Plug in your Yubikey Neo and issue the following command in a Terminal:
+Plug in your Yubikey Neo and enter the following command in a Terminal:

 ```
-gpg2 --card-edit
+$ gpg2 --card-edit

 Reader ...........: Yubico Yubikey NEO OTP CCID
 Application ID ...: D2760001240102000006048871470000